Component Mappings

 InspectTemplate Options

-- always: Always checks for changes (can impact performance)
+- always: Always checks for changes (best for development, can impact performance)

 // Application.cfc